Pattern

 Rnds 1 – 13 should be the same regardless of the size.
 After Rnd 13 I’ll let you know how to make it different sizes.
 The size you’ll need depends on the size of your head of course.
 I have a bit of a tiny head, so for me, a small size fits snug to my head, and a medium size is just a slightly looser fit, which is also nice.
 When in doubt, go larger because an oversized beanie is more useful than an undersized beanie.

-The Lesson
+The Pattern

-These time codes correlate to the video for this lesson
+(1:23) The time codes match to the pattern video

-The Body
+01The Body

 Ch 2 or use the magic loop method